The Chocolate Touch

-By putting chocolate as the focus, Patrick Skene Catling also manages to make his protagonist – and his readers – appreciate the simple things on the plate that aren’t chocolate.
+By putting chocolate as the focus, Patrick Skene Catling also manages to make both his protagonist and his readers appreciate the things on the plate that aren’t chocolate.
 The book is full of simple, mouth-watering descriptions of creamy milk and ripe cherries.
 Kids will associate the book with candy…and end up craving a healthy dinner!

 Finding these themes packaged in a short 110 page novel – a chestnut from 1952 – makes The Chocolate Touch a good choice for schools wanting a simpler or less intimidating first book for One School, One Book – or a nice book to pair with a second more complex title if you want to read two books and give your families an opportunity to step from the simpler to the more complex.